|

 Letnsdef

-selects the notation format when NS is given no argument.
+Select the notation format used by NS when it is given no

 LetRN “In reference to:” (see LO)